The Ministry of Health is working with third-party vendors to integrate their solutions with the National Contact Tracing Solution.

 The Office of the Privacy Commissioner has been consulted throughout the project to integrate third parties with the contact tracing APIs, and the privacy implications (and their mitigations) for the current release have been recorded in accordance with the Privacy Commissioner’s recommendations in the Privacy Impact Assessment, as below.

-• COVID-19 Contact Tracing Integration Product: Privacy Impact Assessment (Word, 698 KB)
+- COVID-19 Technology Integration Product: Privacy Impact Assessment (Word, 1 MB)

-• COVID-19 Contact Tracing Integration Product: Privacy Impact Assessment (PDF, 778,KB)
+- COVID-19 Technology Integration Product: Privacy Impact Assessment (PDF, 1.9 MB)